pablohaedo/cakephp-queue/README.md

 This branch is for use with **CakePHP 3**.

-## Background:

-This is a very simple and minimalistic job queue (or deferred-task) system for CakePHP.
-It is mainly **for demo purposes** on how queues work and doesn't have any dependencies.

-Overall functionality is inspired by systems like Gearman, Beanstalk or dropr, but without any illusion to compete with these more advanced Systems.

-The plugin is an attempt to provide a basic, simple to use method to enable deferred job execution, without the hassle of setting up or running an extra queue daemon, while integrating nicely into CakePHP and also simplifying the creation of worker scripts.

-Please also read the [blog post](http://www.dereuromark-deferred-execution-in-cakephp/).
-For more robust and production use cases please see the [awesome list](https://github.com/FriendsOfCake/awesome-cakephp#queue).

-### Why use deferred execution?

-Deferred execution makes sense (especially in PHP) when your page wants to execute tasks, which are not directly related to rendering the current page.
-For instance, in a BBS-type system, a new users post might require the creation of multiple personalized email messages, notifying other users of the new content.
-Creating and sending these emails is completely irrelevant to the currently active user, and should not increase page response time.
-Another example would be downloading, extraction and/or analyzing an external file per request of the user.
-The regular solution to these problems would be to create specialized cronjobs which use specific database states to determine which action should be done.

-The Queue plugin provides a simple method to create and run such non-user-interaction-critical tasks.

-While you can run multiple workers, and can (to some extent) spread these workers to different machines via a shared database, you should seriously consider using a more advanced system for high volume/high number of workers systems.

 ## What this package is

 First go read the original background and use cases on [the readme for the forked package](https://github.com/dereuromark/cakephp-queue/blob/master/README.md)